-Listed below are some of the most general asked questions about the installation of your Fabbri wood burning hot air space heaters.
+Listed below are some of the most general questions asked about the installation of your Fabbri wood burning hot air space heaters.

 You can burn any type of dry or seasoned wood, such as off cuts, broken pallets, waste wood, split logs, pellets, briquettes as well as small quantities of paper and cardboard mixed with wood.
 For more information about wood fuels, Click Here.
 Fuel-my-Fabbri